-- PACK your own food instead of eating airline food.
-However, you should check with the airline to see if there are any restrictions as to which types of food you are allowed to bring on board.
+- Ideally pack your own food for the flight, instead of eating airline food.
+However, do check to see if there are any restrictions as to which types of food you are allowed to bring through airport security.

-- KEEP your adrenaline/epinephrine with you; do not put in packed luggage or store in the overhead locker.
-Let others you are traveling with know about your allergies and where your auto-injector is so they know what to do in case of emergency during the flight.
-If travelling alone, inform the flight attendant.
+- Keep your adrenaline auto-injectors with you; do not put in your packed luggage or store in the overhead locker.
+Let others you are travelling with know about your allergies and where your adrenaline auto-injectors are, so they know what to do in case of an emergency during the flight.
+If travelling alone, inform the flight attendants.

-- AVOID using the airline’s pillows and blankets, as they are often not washed between flights, only rewrapped.
-Carry your own if possible.
+- Avoid using the airline’s pillows and blankets, as they are often not washed between flights, only re-wrapped.